seObando19/books4U/README.md

 <h4>Description</h4>

 # Books4U is a MERN Stack based project.
-The Books4U projetc is for a website dedicated to the sale of digital books Online, with the added value of being able to donate books for people with limited economic resources.
+The Books4U project is for a website dedicated to the sale of digital books Online, with the added value of being able to donate books for people with limited economic resources.